mesosphere/spark-build/docs/user-docs.md

    30"
    ```

-3. View your job
+3. View your job:

-   Visit the Spark Cluster Dispatcher at `http://<dcos-url>/service/spark/`
-   to view the status of your job.
+   Visit the Spark cluster dispatcher at `http://<dcos-url>/service/spark/` to view the status of your job.
 Also visit the Mesos UI at
    `http://<dcos-url>/mesos/` to see job logs.

 ## Install

-### Default
+### Default Installation

 To start a basic Spark cluster, run the following command on the DCOS
 CLI.
-This command installs the Dispatcher, and optionally, the history server.
+This command installs the dispatcher, and, optionally, the history server.
+See "Custom Installation," below, to install the history server.

 ```
 dcos package install spark
 ```

 Monitor the deployment at `http://<dcos-url>/marathon`.
 Once it is
 complete, visit Spark at `http://<dcos-url>/service/spark/`.

-### Custom
+### Custom Installation

-Customize the default configuration properties by creating a JSON file
-with your customizations, then pass it to `dcos package install
---options`.
-For example, create a file called `options.json`:
+You can customize the default configuration properties by creating a JSON options file and passing it to `dcos package install --options`.
+For example, to install the history server, create a file called `options.json`:

-`options.json`
 ```json
 {
   "spark": {